-All medications taken by subjects between signing the ICF and Day 28 will be recorded in the subject's eCRF.
+All medications taken by subjects between signing the ICF and the Safety Follow-Up on Day 42 will be recorded in the subject's eCRF.
 The dosing regimen of "prn" should not be recorded on the eCRF.

 During the 72-hour postoperative period, the name, dose, and route, as well as the start date and time, of concomitant medications must be recorded.
 Medications include prescription or over-the-counter medications (including herbal products and vitamins).
 For subjects entering on a stable dose of permitted medication, any change in dose should also be recorded.
-Note: All medications received during this period must have a start time recorded except for IV fluids and oxygen used during surgery, which do not need to be recorded unless being used to treat an AE.
+Note: All medications received during this period must have a start time recorded, except for IV fluids and oxygen during surgery, which do not need to be recorded unless being used to treat an AE.

-After the 72-hour period until the Day 28 Visit, at least the start date of each concomitant medication should be recorded.
+After the 72-hour period until the Safety Follow-Up on Day 42, at least the start date of each concomitant medication should be recorded.